Explore cross-platform mobile development, compare it with native apps, and discover top frameworks for building scalable iOS & Android apps.

 It`s not really good when:

 If your application is reliant and integrates heavily with device hardware such as Bluetooth Low Energy devices or real-time camera processing, it may be best to develop natively.
 That way, you have more access to stability and performance within the hardware capabilities; cross-platform may struggle herein.
 In some cases, software outsourcing can help you find experts who specialize in native development for these types of features.
-Native code gives your app direct access to the hardware, improving reliability, responsiveness, and overall user satisfaction.
+Writing native code gives your app direct access to the hardware, improving reliability, responsiveness, and overall user satisfaction.

 Should you be developing a mobile game or an AR application, it is not a good idea to use cross-platform tools such as React Native or Flutter.
 For both the mobile game and AR application, you want graphics, performance, and gameplay to be polished using more specialized tools such as Unity or development natively.